 The process is quick, simple, and foolproof as long as you’re using the right ingredients.
 A handheld or stand mixer is definitely helpful and makes mixing easier, but I’ve mixed it together by hand before too.

 For serving, keep things simple.
 You want the flavors from the dip to shine, so don’t serve with crackers or breads with overpowering flavors.
 Baguette slices, toasted artisan bread (pictured!), or sturdy crackers/pita chips are key so you can scoop up all that lump crab.

 At the market, you can find canned, frozen, or fresh (refrigerated) crab meat.
 Unrefrigerated canned crab meat doesn’t have the freshest flavor (obviously).
 If you need to use canned, look for canned crab meat in the refrigerated section of your market.
 The fresher the crab meat, the better the crab dip will taste.

 Ask your grocer where to find the freshest crab meat in the store.
-I purchase fresh crab meat sold in a 1 lb plastic tub from the seafood counter.
+I purchase fresh crab meat sold in a 1-pound tub from the seafood counter.

 This DOES NOT disappoint!